nikhil153/Enigma-PD-WML/docs/developer.md

 - This will trigger the action to run and upload the code on the `main` branch to Docker Hub.
 Note: as the image is very large, this will take a while! (around 15 minutes)

+### Publishing to Sylabs Cloud

+We publish the Apptainer image to Sylabs Cloud.
+However, API access tokens to Sylabs Cloud only last for two weeks.

+If the token has expired, you will need to create a new one and add it as a repository secret.

+Instructions for @HamiedGH:

+#### 1. Create an API Access Token in Sylabs Cloud

+1. Log in to your account on [Sylabs Cloud](https://cloud.sylabs.io).
+2. Click on your profile icon in the top right corner and select "Access Tokens".
+3. Click on "Create Token".
+4. Enter a name for the token and click "Create".
+5. Copy the generated token.
+You will need this in the next step.

+#### 2. Add the token as a repository secret in GitHub

+1. Go to the [Enigma-PD-WML repository](https://github.com/UCL-ARC/Enigma-PD-WML) on GitHub.
+2. Click on the "Settings" tab.
+3. In the left sidebar, click on "Secrets and variables" and then "Actions".
+4. Click the edit buttion next to the `SYLABS_TOKEN` secret.
+5. Paste the token you copied from Sylabs Cloud into the "Secret" field.
+6. Click "Update secret".

 ## Linting setup (pre-commit)

 This repository has another github actions workflow to run various linting checks on pull requests / commits to `main`.